-Active Hiking Boots
+Active Winter Hiking Boots

 Fashion vs. Function

-Once you've determined how you want to balance function with style, be sure to consider your personal look.
+Once you've determined how you want to balance function with style, be sure to consider your look.
 In this review, we tested many winter boots with faux fur and several without.
 Figuring out whether or not you like the faux fur look is important since it can be challenging to find winter boots without it.
 Keep in mind that boots with faux fur can somewhat limit versatility.
 On cool days in late fall, our testers didn't feel ready to bring out the fur just yet; instead, they preferred to wait until it was a little colder and later in the season.
-Finally, remember to just be yourself!
+Finally, remember just to be yourself!

 Tall vs. Short Boots

-We found it more difficult to tuck our pants into the short boots in our review (even skinny jeans bunched up a bit with some of the short boots) you could also say we found it easier to wear our pants on the outside of our short boots, depending on which way you want to look at it.
-In wet conditions, tucking your pants in can keep them dry; however not everyone likes this look.
+We found it more difficult to tuck our pants into the short boots in our review (even skinny jeans bunched up a bit with some of the short boots).
+You could also say we found it easier to wear our pants on the outside of our short boots, depending on which way you want to look at it.
+In wet conditions, tucking your pants in can keep them dry; however, not everyone likes this look.
 One final consideration is that short boots (especially the ones we tested without faux fur) are a bit easier to wear in late fall and early spring when you may not want a huge winter boot.

 Fur or no fur?

 We realize that after talking with many outdoorsy women that faux-fur is a very personal topic.
 Some women love the looks, while others think its atrocious.
-Take some time to figure out what your tastes are, because this could limit your decisions, or expand the possibilities in winter boot selection.
+Take some time to figure out what your tastes are because this could limit your decisions, or expand the possibilities in winter boot selection.
 In addition to personal preference, there are some basic pros and cons for faux-fur boots.
 First, a faux fur collar provides a great seal at the top of the boot that keeps heat in, and pesky debris out.

 That said, some of our testers noticed that after long days trudging snow, the snow would melt and eventually, seep down the shaft of the boot.
 Second, many of our tester that wore a flared pant found it easier to wear this type of boot over top of their pants, given the large hole at the top.
 However, those who prefer to wear boots under the pant, can't have that versatility with this type of boot.
 Using this information, try to figure out if you'd prefer faux fur or not.
-If you love it, but sure to check out the Sorel Joan of Arctic and Northside Kathmandu boot.
+If you love it, but sure to check out the Sorel Joan of Arctic boot.
 However, if you're on the fence, be sure to look at all your options in this review by visiting The Best Winter Boots for Women article.

 Performance & Comfort